qantas

 Qantas Platinum One is the highest standard status tier for its most elite frequent flyers.
 It comes with a dedicated Platinum One team to assist you personally with your travel plans.
 Although many benefits are similar to Platinum, new perks include:

-• Increased upgrade priority over Platinum, including those on behalf of other family members
+- Increased upgrade priority over Platinum, including when requesting on behalf of other family members.

-Here is a video that explains Qantas frequent flyer tier levels in more detail.
+Here’s a video that explains Qantas Frequent Flyer tier levels in more detail.

 Looking for more advanced tips?
 Here are the best routes to do a status run on and the quickest ways to earn Qantas Gold status in one trip.
 We also explore whether it’s worth the effort going from Platinum to Platinum One.

-If you don’t fly often enough, you can still earn some perks through the Qantas Points Club, newly launched in 2020.
+If you don’t fly often enough, you can still earn some perks through the Qantas Points Club.
 You can also get lounge access by becoming a member of the Qantas Club.

 How can I contact Qantas Frequent Flyer?